 The stability of the regulatory and legal environments is a requirement for the development of the asset management industry.
-Regulatory frameworks are evolving in the different regions (e.g. DIFC, ADGM, QFC) to ensure clearly recognized and enforced operating standards, upon which financial services providers can build their strategy and operations.
-Even though the GCC countries are considered relatively safe havens compared to other jurisdictions in the Middle East and North Africa, local regulators are still defining and setting up the regulatory regimes.
+Regulatory frameworks are evolving in the different regions (e.g. DIFC, ADGM, QFC) to ensure clearly recognized and enforced

 GCC market capitalisation evolution (in current US\$ million)